1. CREDIT CARD DEBT

 • A secured credit card is the easiest type of credit card to get after debt settlement.

-• Keeping credit card balances low and paying on time will help raise your credit score.
+• Keeping credit card balances low and paying on time are great ways to build credit.

-The answer is yes, you can get a credit card after debt settlement.
+Can you get a credit card after debt settlement?

 Your credit score may drop during debt settlement.
-There are two reasons for this.
+There are two reasons.

 The greatest damage comes from missing payments.
-Most people choose to stop making debt payments while they negotiate with creditors.
-There are many reasons for this, including that you simply can’t afford to make your full debt payments, or that you’re setting aside money for the purpose of making settlement offers.
+Most people stop making debt payments while they negotiate with creditors.
+There are many reasons for this, including that you simply can’t afford to make your full debt payments, or that you’re setting aside money for potential settlement offers.

-Then, once a debt is settled, it’ll show up as “settled” on your credit report.
+The second factor is that if you close out a debt for less than the full amount you owe, it shows up as “settled” on your credit report.
 A settled account is better than a collection account but not as favorable as “paid as agreed.”

 If you’ve already fallen behind by the time you start settling debts, the debt settlement process may not have a significant effect on your credit standing.
 If you have a higher credit score and you start missing payments, you could experience more serious damage to your credit standing.

-Settling your debts could put you on stronger financial footing, and that could help you keep up with your bills in the future.
+Settling your debts could put you on stronger financial footing, and that could help you keep up with your bills and avoid needing debt relief in the future.
 Paying your bills on time and keeping credit card balances low puts you in the best position to build and maintain a strong credit standing.

 Credit card companies establish guidelines for every card they offer, and minimum credit score requirements vary.
 You won’t qualify for most mainstream credit cards following debt settlement.